-Phase II formed in 1999 regulates discharges from MS4 systems, construction activities, industrial activities and water quality impacts for small urbanized areas.
+Phase II, formed in 1999, regulates discharges from MS4 systems, construction activities, industrial activities, and water quality impacts for small urbanized areas.
 Vermont has nine municipalities that are designated Phase II MS4s.
 These municipalities are Burlington, Colchester, Essex, Essex Junction, Milton, Shelburne, South Burlington, Williston, and Winooski.
-Three publicly-owned “non-traditional” MS4’s were also designated: the University of Vermont, Burlington International Airport and the Vermont Agency of Transportation.
+Three publicly-owned “non-traditional” MS4’s were also designated: the University of Vermont, Burlington International Airport, and the Vermont Agency of Transportation.

-In October 2000, EPA authorized the Vermont Agency of Natural Resources, Department of Environmental Conservation (DEC) to implement the NPDES stormwater permitting program in the State of Vermont.
-The NPDES stormwater program regulates point source discharges of stormwater into surface waters of the State of Vermont from certain municipal, industrial and construction activities.
+In October 2000, EPA authorized the Vermont Agency of Natural Resources Department of Environmental Conservation (DEC) to implement the NPDES stormwater permitting program in the State of Vermont.
+The NPDES stormwater program regulates point source discharges of stormwater into surface waters of the State of Vermont from certain municipal, industrial, and construction activities.
 As the NPDES stormwater permitting authority, DEC is responsible for promulgating rules and issuing permits, managing and reviewing permit applications, and performing compliance and enforcement activities.

 For more information about MS4 stormwater permitting in Vermont, please visit the State of Vermont Department of Environment Conservation.